 Members of Awards Committees (Alex, Edwards, Morris, Nonfiction, Odyssey & Printz) must be very aware of how their tenure on this committee may affect their social media interactions during the year.

 - Committee appointees must not discuss books on social media that are eligible for their award in any way that could lead to a conflict or lack of confidentiality in regards to their committee.
+This includes posting personal reviews in spaces such as Goodreads, blogs, or other platforms.
 Mentioning the existence of a book is fine.
 Discussing its merits as pertains to the award criteria is not.

 - Be cautious.
 If you are unsure of how your social media presence reflects on the committee, contact your committee chair before you post or Tweet.

 - Public relations for the award are nearly always appropriate (e.g. – generating excitement for the announcement date.)

 - Members of confidential committees must refrain from rating books that they are reading for the committee on sites such as Goodreads, and must refrain from participating in online “mock” award discussions.